supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Deploy_Sentinel.md

 In this task, you will create a Log Analytics workspace for use with Microsoft Defender for Cloud.

-1. Log in to WIN1 virtual machine as Azureuser Admin with the password provided in the Environment tab.

 1. Open the Edge browser.

 1. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.